-Roadway improvements with the Bountiful 500 South - Northern Option and Bountiful 500 South - Southern Option would require partial acquisition of about 0.13 acre of the 0.88-acre parcel on the west edge of the parcel for 409 South 500 West, which is a commercial property that includes the Bountiful Bowl business.
+Roadway improvements with the Farmington 400 West Option and the Farmington State Street Option would require partial acquisition of about 0.13 acre of the 0.88-acre parcel on the west edge of the parcel for 409 South 500 West, which is a commercial property that includes the Bountiful Bowl business.
 The roadway improvements would remove the overhead sign and parking on the west side of the building.
 UDOT does not anticipate needing to demolish the historic building or relocate the business.
-However, the impacts to the overhead sign and parking are considered a greater-than-de minimis impact.
+However, the impacts to the overhead sign and parking are considered greater than de minimis.

 The use of 1090 North 500 West in North Salt Lake would impact the drive-through and parking area, which would negatively affect current business operations by limiting access and amenities to customers and likely require UDOT to purchase and relocate the business.
 If UDOT ends up reselling the property, it is likely that the building would be torn down or remodeled.
-Therefore, a use with greater-than-de minimis impact is assumed for 1090 North 500 West in North Salt Lake from either of the south segment options.
+Therefore, a use with greater-than-de minimis impact is assumed for 1090 North 500 West in North Salt Lake from either the Farmington 400 West Option or the Farmington State Street Option.

-Therefore, the relative severity of remaining harm would be less for 409 South 500 West in Bountiful and 1090 North 500 West in North Salt Lake.
+Therefore, the relative severity of remaining harm would be less for the Clark Lane Historic District in Farmington, 409 South 500 West in Bountiful, and 1090 North 500 West in North Salt Lake.